digital-asset/daml/docs/source/concepts/local-ledger.rst

 The notions of `X`\ -minimality and `X`\ -reduction extend to parties accordingly.

-For example, the :ref:`split counteroffer causality graph without the edge tx2 -> tx4 <causality-counteroffer-Iou-minimal>` is consistent for the Bank because the Bank is an informee of exactly the highlighted actions.
+For example, the :ref:`split counteroffer causality graph without the edge tx2 -> tx4 <causality-counteroffer-Iou-minimal>` is consistent for the Bank because the Bank is a stakeholder informee of exactly the highlighted actions.
 It is also minimal Bank-consistent and the Bank-reduction of the :ref:`original split counteroffer causality graph <causality-graph-counteroffer-split>`.

 Definition »Projection of a consistent causality graph«